rsnpj/notes-site/notes/Year_2/Software_Engineering/HCI/Design_Rules.md

 # Principles

 -   Over the years many principles of good interactive system design have been developed

 -   Design principles can be very broad such as "make things visible"

 -   They can be more specific such as "provide clearly marked exits"

-- There are also good design principles that derive from psychology such as "minimise memory load"
+-   There are also good design principles that derive from psychology such as "minimize memory load"

 -   General, high level, design knowledge

 -   Principles are based on knowledge from many fields, particularly psychology, graphic design, cultural studies

 -   Abstract guidelines (universal principles) applicable during early design activities

 -   Detailed guidelines (specific principles) applicable during later design activities

 # Principles and patterns